 By choosing “Closed – No Opportunity,” any chance of winning the deal later was lost because it had disappeared from all radar screens.
 The alternative was to leave the opportunity in active status in order to attain a pipeline target.
 This option encouraged reps to waste additional time and energy on stagnant deals.
 It also distorted essential CRM process metrics like sales cycle length and forecast accuracy, compromising the data needed to manage the business.
 These were both ugly alternatives.

-With the advent of the current generation of lead development systems, like Marketo and Eloqua, there is now a viable third option.
-We call it a Return to Nurture (RTN) loop.
+The answer is to put a process in place to enable a Return to Nurture (RTN) loop.
 This is the equivalent of ‘reworking’ a lead rather than scrapping it or pretending it isn’t utterly dormant.
 (The term ‘Return’ implies that the opportunity originated from the lead management system, but it works equally well for opportunities that are initiated by the sales force.)

 What Happened to My Deal?